- Shell 100%

 Make your forum public

-Prereqs: DNS points to this server IP; firewall allows ports 80 and 443.
+Prerequisites: DNS points to this server IP and firewall allows ports 80 and 443.

 Automatic setup